 As soft power instruments since the end of the Cold War have acquired increasing importance in foreign policy strivings across the globe, Russian foreign policy has been no exception to this trend.
 The years of the pandemic has shown considerable activity in Russian vaccine diplomacy, but other manifestations over recent years are manifold, such as the cases of Russian cyber activities trying to influence election outcomes in and outside of Europe, the arrangement of mega-events in sports, and the launch of counter norms to Western liberal democracy defined out of traditional religious, moral and family values.
 What is the impact of this new arsenal of Russian soft power tools in the neighboring countries?
 What are the emerging trends and what are the counter-responses?
 What developments are likely in the upcoming years?

-Dr. Lisa Gaufman, University of Groningen: Russia in the global ideological competition. (web page)
+Dr. Elizaveta Gaufman, University of Groningen: Conservatism for export: Russia in the global ideological competition. (web page)